Our top pick for

 There are a few different ways that this level of interest in shorting The Kraft Heinz Company shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The Kraft Heinz Company.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Kraft Heinz Company.

 Find out more about how you can short The Kraft Heinz Company stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like The Kraft Heinz Company.